 Obesity is a serious health condition linked to numerous health problems.
 These include heart disease and stroke, owing to increased chances of high blood pressure and cholesterol.

 Type 2 diabetes is primarily caused by obesity, but can be managed or prevented through weight loss, a healthy diet, and regular physical activity.
-Obesity also raises the risk for various types of cancer, gallbladder disease, osteoarthritis, sleep apnea, fatty liver disease, kidney disease, and complications during pregnancy.

 Ready to Lose Weight?
 Don't Miss These 10 Weight Loss Myth Busters!